natacasey/natacasey.github.io/index.md

 I am a localization specialist with a passion for technology and data analysis.
-Even though I enjoy various types of data analysis, working with text data is my favorite.